thomasdarimont/embedded-spring-boot-keycloak-server/readme.md

 # Build

-To start the embedded Keycloak Server, just build the project with:
+To build the embedded Spring Boot Keycloak Server, run the following command:
+Note: we use the `install` goal to install the artifacts into the local maven repository
+in order to be able to consume the artifacts in our customization project.
 ```
-mvn package
+mvn clean install
 ```

 # Run
-To run the embedded keycloak server app, you can execute the following command:
+To run the plain embedded keycloak server app, you can execute the following command:
 ```
-java -jar target/*.jar
+java -jar embedded-spring-boot-keycloak-server-plain/target/*.jar
 ```

 The embedded Keycloak server is now reachable via http://localhost:8080/auth